Me on Me

 Make a Love New, 24x30", 2025.

-While working on Make a Love New, I read the poem, Homestead, by Justin Carter.
+While working on the painting that became, Make a Love New, I read the poem, Homestead, by Justin Carter.
 The title is a line from the poem.
 A line that captured my imagination and became my mantra during the hours in the studio finishing the painting.
-What a world we might make if we turned our attention to making love new across all our connections - personal, familial, and societal!
+What a world we might make if we turned our attention to making love new - vibrant and at the forefront - across all our connections - personal, familial, and societal!

 Birth of My Star, 24x30", 2025 (Sold)